penndsg/website_source/members/_posts/2016-10-02-jennifer-hwang.md

 image: /images/members/jennifer-hwang.jpg
 ---

-Hi, I am a 5th year PhD student in the Chemical and Biomolecular Engineering department atU Penn.
+Hi, I am a 5th year PhD student in the Chemical and Biomolecular Engineering department at UPenn.
 I work with Dr. Riggleman and Dr. Crocker to perform computational modeling of foam dynamics.

 I received my bachelor's degree in Chemistry from University of Washington.